gsvamsi18/EasyTravels/README.md

 # EasyTravels
-The EasyTravel is website for vehicle rental Management System.
+The EasyTravel is website for vehicle rental Management System, A project we have done as a group  G Sai Vamsi, Karthik Reddy and Anand Kathyay in our B-Tech 2nd year.